LubnaSQA/LubnaSQA/README.md

 ## Hi, I’m Lubna Khan!

 I’m a **Manual & Exploratory Software Tester** with hands-on experience in **crowdtesting and real-world QA workflows**.
-I currently work as a **remote freelance tester with Test IO for more than 1 year**, where I focus on identifying usability issues, functional defects, and edge cases across web and cross-platform applications.
+I currently work as a **QA Project Cordinator at Fusion Systems and Services Inc. remotely**.
+Also, I am a **remote freelance tester at Test IO for more than 1 year**, where I focus on identifying usability issues, functional defects, and edge cases across web and cross-platform applications.

 ###  What I’m focusing on
+- Project Mangement of the company's **QA focused projects**
 - Manual & exploratory testing for web and mobile applications
 - Writing clear, structured **test cases, test plans, and bug reports**
 - Building a strong **QA portfolio** for remote opportunities